dylang/changelog/examples/npm.markdown

   * docs: Open in npm search page if no repo/homepage listed
   * Close [#1152](https://github.com/isaacs/npm/issues/1152) Document prefix default better
   * Close [#1062](https://github.com/isaacs/npm/issues/1062) Add 'pack' command to create a tarball
-  * make doc
-  * Make the global/local more clear, and add example of dep sharing
-  * Don't install deps that would be satisfied by family This makes it possible to 'fix' the dependencies of dependencies, by specifying a precise version that the dependency can depend upon.
-  * Setting to undefined is almost always a problem
-  * Add node -v and npm -v to error output
-  * Add more 'don't do this' around setting global config
-  * Better default usage output